Electronic spreadsheets have revolutionized every single industry under the sun.

 Another common application for spreadsheets is as a CRM system.

 CRM stands for “customer relationship management” and is used for tracking information about your customers, such as their name and contact details.
 This can then be used to generate reports on how much money each customer spends or who makes up the bulk of your customer base.

 Using a spreadsheet as a CRM system is a great way to keep track of your customers’ information without investing in an expensive CRM system.

 5. Project Management

-Project management spreadsheets are handy for businesses that have a lot of ongoing projects or a large number of employees working in different departments.
+Project management spreadsheets are handy for businesses that have many ongoing projects or a large number of employees working in different departments.

-They allow you to keep everyone accountable by making sure they’re staying up-to-date on their progress and deadlines.
+Such spreadsheets allow you to hold everyone accountable by making sure they’re staying up to date on their tasks and deadlines.

-This involves tracking the progress of individual projects and identifying how they relate to one another.
-This information can then be used to make adjustments or prioritize tasks if necessary.
+By monitoring the progress of individual projects and identifying how they relate to one another, you can make adjustments or prioritize tasks if necessary.

 6. Accounting & Bookkeeping